Logius-standaarden/OIDC-NLGOV/UserInfo.md

 In this example we have:
 - `iss`: The issuer of the token, which is the OpenID Provider (OP).
 - `sub`: The subject identifier, uniquely identifying the user.
-- `acr`: The Authentication Context Class Reference, set to the eIDAS LoA value `http://eidas.europa.eu/LoA/high`, indicating a high level of assurance.
 - `verified_claims`: Contains verified identity information, structured as follows:
 - `verification`: Describes the verification process:
 - `trust_framework`: Indicates the trust framework used (in this case eIDAS).
 This anwsers the question of _which rules_ are in play.
 - `assurance_level`: Matches the acr value, confirming the LoA.
-- `evidence`: Provides details about the evidence used for verification (e.g., an identity document). _How and when_ the user is verified, as well as _who_ the verifier/issuer is.
 - `claims`: Contains the verified identity attributes (e.g., name, birthdate, nationality).

 Clients can request a specific LoA using the `acr_values` parameter in the authentication request.
 The OP must ensure that the provided `acr` value meets or exceeds the requested LoA.
 If the client also sends a `vtr` (_Vectors of Trust Request_) parameter, the `acr_values` take precedence, and the `vtr` is ignored.
 This ensures compatibility with the eIDAS LoA framework.
 The verified_claims attribute would then be populated with identity information that aligns with the resulting `acr` value.

-> Note that the `doc` profile described in the iGov profile for OpenID Connect [[OpenID.iGov]] is not in common use in the Netherlands and therefore not included in this profile.

-## Claims Request

-OpenID Core Section 5.5 [[OpenID.Core]] defines a method for a Client to request specific Claims in the UserInfo object or ID Token.
-OpenID Providers MUST support this `claims` parameter in the interest of data minimization - that is, the Provider only returns information on the subject the Client specifically asks for, and does not volunteer additional information about the subject.

-Clients requesting the `profile` scope MAY provide a `claims` request parameter.
-If the Claims request is omitted, the OpenID Provider SHOULD provide a default Claims set that it has available for the subject, in accordance with any policies set out by the trust framework the Provider supports.
-> **Note:** Clients SHOULD NOT request the `profile` scope, as described in the previous section.

-## Claims Response

-Response to a UserInfo request MUST match the scope and Claims requested to avoid having a OpenID Provider over-expose an End-User's identity information.
-OpenID Providers MUST NOT provide any personal identifiable information without applicable consent.

-Claims responses MAY also make use of the aggregated and/or distributed Claims structure to refer to the original source of the subject's Claims.

-## Claims Metadata

-Claims Metadata (such as locale or the confidence level the OpenID Provider has in the Claim for the End-User) can be expressed as attributes within the UserInfo object, but are outside the scope of this document.
-These types of Claims are best described by the trust framework the Clients and OpenID Providers operate within.
-It is up to the Client to assess the level of confidence provided by the OpenID Provider or the trust framework, per Claim.
-Expressing or evaluating such confidence is beyond the scope of this profile.

-In order to provide a source, including integrity and optionally confidentiality, an OpenID Provider SHOULD be able to provide aggregated or support distributed Claims.
-The signee of such aggregated or distributed Claims implies the source and can support in assessing the level confidence or quality of the Claim.